wgsl-tooling-wg/wesl-spec/README.md

 we can iterate quickly on experimental WGSL features.

-Stabilized features will be grouped in periodic releases with backwards compatibilty with the aim of nurturing an ecosystem of WESL/WGSL libraries.
+Stabilized features will be grouped in periodic releases with backwards compatibility with the aim of nurturing an ecosystem of WESL/WGSL libraries.

 ## Filename extension